YannisZa/bayesian-hydrological-modeling/README.md

 * Python version: 3.7.5.

+You might want to create a new virtual environment using `pyenv` or `conda`.
 Please make sure to run `pip install -r requirements.txt` before running any piece of code.
-You might want to create a new virtual environment using `pyenv` or `anaconda`.

 ## Introduction